avnr/p2whois/README.md

 In order to prevent leeching of your servers running p2whois, and possibly overloading under your identity the Prefix WhoIs servers (or your pwhois servers if you run a mirror), the `p2whois` application implements a CORS policy.
-The policy is set in the value of `ORIGINS`.
+The policy is set in a list of origins.
 By default `ORIGINS = []`, meaning that any domain can query the `p2whois` server.
-If you set `ORIGINS` to a list of origins (i.e., hosts and ports), only those listed origins will be served by the application.
-For example, `ORIGINS = [ 'http://mysite.com' ]` will only serve requests that originate from `http://mysite.com` and will reject all other requests with a 403 HTTP status.
+If you set the list of origins (with the `conf` function as described below) to a list of specific origins (i.e., hosts and ports), only those listed origins will be served by the application.
+For example, `[ 'http://mysite.com' ]` will only serve requests that originate from `http://mysite.com` and will reject all other requests with a 403 HTTP status.

 Note that CORS does not secure the application and does not prevent servers from querying it, only browsers.